chef/chef-web-docs/chef_master/source/chef_license_accept.rst

 If the product attempts to persist the accepted license and fails, a message will be sent to STDOUT, but product invocation will continue successfully.
 In a future invocation, however, the license would need to be accepted again.

+Please see `License File Persistence <https://github.com/chef/license-acceptance#license-file-persistence>`__ for details about persisted marker files.

+The ``--chef-license`` command line argument is not backwards compatiable to older non-EULA versions.
+If you are managing a multi-version environment we recommend using the environment variable as that is ignored by older versions.

 Products with specific features or differences from this general behavior are documented below.

 Chef Workstation